 I guess the answer to these questions relates to society’s standards as set by the global media which equates light skin with beauty, affluence, happiness and success.
 The same media portrays black people negatively.
 That is why black people procure expensive perms and hair weaves.
-And saturate themselves with
+And saturate themselves with skin-lightening creams, even when they clearly know the health dangers that come with the use of skin lighteners, such as skin discoloration, reduction to the skin’s resistance to infection and damage to the kidneys and the nervous system.

 The wisdom of our forefathers tells us that beauty extends beyond skin and hair color and texture.
 It tells us that people are beautiful when they are confident in themselves, and compassionate towards others.
 It tells us that we should love people for who they are, and love different nations, races and cultures, each for their unique beauty and contributions to our common humanity.
 It tells us not to forget our own cultures and traditions.
 It tells us that our skin connects us to our culture, our African heritage, traditions and ancestry.